shahazafathima/Online_quiz_managment/README.md

 # Online_quiz_managment
-its an online quiz managment system. in which both the teacher and the students can use it.
+its an online quiz managment system in which both the teacher and the students can use it.